microsoft/coreutils/CONTRIBUTING.md

 ## Adopting Commands

 We'll adopt a command by command basis.
 Some command make sense on Windows, others do not.
+A guiding principle is if they have an equivalent on either Linux or macOS, are commonly installed by default, and commonly used: Our answer will be `Yes`.

+For instance, pbcopy and pbpaste from macOS would be 100% acceptable

 Please create a feature request for an additional commands.
 As stated above, most behavior is driven from upstream.

 ## Code changes